rvangelder11/6Digits7SegmentDigitalClock/README.md

   The 3D print information and a video can be found at <https://github.com/leonvandenbeukel/7-Segment-Digital-Clock-V2>

   The code can be found in the code section of this repository.

+  To be able to connect to the WiFi, you have to modify Credentials.h with your Wifi SID name and password.